ecdedios/lesson-plan-maker/README.md

 ## Usage

 Written in Python 3.9.9.
-Packages used:
+Some packages used:

-- pandas
 - openai
-- lanchain
+- langchain
 - tiktoken
 - chromadb